S$^2$MAT: Simultaneous and Self-Reinforced Mapping and Tracking in Dynamic Urban Scenariosorcing Framework for Simultaneous Mapping and Tracking in Unbounded Urban Environments: Related works

-Spatial structure mapping methods can significantly improve the performance of moving object detection compared to previous methods.
-For example, inconsistencies between the existing static map and incoming scans are used to detect dynamic objects in~\cite{azim2012detection}.
-In~\cite{ushani2017learning}, an occupancy-map-based method is proposed to coarsely propose candidates of moving objects.
-They then use learning-based techniques for accurate estimation of dynamic points.
-In~\cite{pfreundschuh2021dynamic, chen2022automatic}, an offline spatial structure mapping technique is used for labeling dynamic objects, and the labeling results serve as ground truth labels for training learning-based online detection methods.
-However, these methods do not utilize tracking results to improve mapping quality.
+The performance of moving object detection can be significantly improved by combining it with spatial structure mapping.
+For example, inconsistencies between the existing static map and incoming scans can be utilized to detect dynamic objects~\cite{azim2012detection}.
+Occupancy map can also propose coarse candidates of moving objects, enabling accurate estimation of dynamic points through learning-based approaches~\cite{ushani2017learning}.
+Offline spatial structure mapping is employed in~\cite{pfreundschuh2021dynamic, chen2022automatic} to label dynamic objects, serving as the ground truth for learning-based online dynamic object detection.
+However, none of these methods acknowledge the potential reciprocal benefits between mapping quality and dynamic object tracking.